Elevator to the Gallows

-Elevator to the Gallows is a 1958 French crime thriller film directed by Louis Malle.
-The film stars Jeanne Moreau and Maurice Ronet as illicit lovers whose murder plot starts to unravel after one of them becomes trapped in an elevator.
+Elevator to the Gallows (French: Ascenseur pour l'échafaud) is a 1958 French crime thriller tragedy film directed by Louis Malle in his directorial debut.
+The film stars Jeanne Moreau and Maurice Ronet as lovers whose murder plot starts to unravel after Ronet becomes trapped in an elevator.
 The screenplay by Roger Nimier and Malle is based on the 1956 novel of the same name by Noël Calef.

 Associated by some critics with film noir and introducing new narrative, cinematographic, and editing techniques, the film is considered an important work in establishing the French New Wave and the New Modern Cinema.
 The improvised soundtrack by Miles Davis and the relationship the film establishes among music, image, and emotion were considered groundbreaking.

 Plot

 Lovers Florence Carala and Julien Tavernier devise a plan to kill Florence's husband Simon, a wealthy French industrialist who is also Julien's boss.
 Staying late at the office one Saturday, Julien, an ex-Foreign Legion parachutist and veteran of the Indochinese and Algerian wars, climbs the side of the building to Simon's office and kills him with his own gun, then stages the body as a suicide.
 He leaves the building with a secretary and security guard to provide alibis.
-He glances up from his car and realizes he left the rope hanging from the balcony rail.
+He glances up from his car and realizes he left his climbing rope hanging from the balcony rail.
 Leaving the engine running, he rushes back into the building and boards the elevator just before the security guard switches off the power and locks up for the weekend, trapping Julien between floors.

 Louis, a young small-time crook, and his girlfriend Véronique, a flower shop assistant, steal Julien's running car and drive past Florence, who is waiting for Julien at a nearby café.
 The sight of Véronique convinces her Julien abandoned their plan and picked up another girl and she wanders the streets despondently searching for him in local nightclubs.

 Louis and Véronique drive around for hours, until some Germans in a sporty Mercedes challenge Louis to a race.
 He follows them to a motel, and the German driver, the jovial Horst Bencker, invites Louis and Véronique to have a drink with him and his wife Frieda.
 Both couples check in and, while they chat, Frieda takes a few pictures of Louis and her husband with Julien's camera.
 She finishes the roll, so Véronique drops the film off at the motel's photo lab.